pydantic/pydantic/docs/usage/validators.md

     [`pydantic.functional_validators.BeforeValidator`][pydantic.functional_validators.BeforeValidator]<br>
     [`pydantic.functional_validators.AfterValidator`][pydantic.functional_validators.AfterValidator]<br>

-You can use multiple before, after, or wrap validators, but only one `PlainValidator` since a plain validator will not call any inner validators.
+You can use multiple before, after, or `mode='wrap'` validators, but only one `PlainValidator` since a plain validator will not call any inner validators.

-Here's an example of a Wrap validator:
+Here's an example of a `mode='wrap'` validator:

 ```python
 import json